 \begin{theorem} It is \Hardness{PSPACE}{complete} to determine, given a connected and unweighted undirected graph $G = (V, E)$ with vertex cost function $\COSTFUNCTION: V \rightarrow Z_{+}$ and an integer \TOTQ, whether there is an adaptive query strategy which always finds the target while paying a total cost of at most \TOTQ.
 This hardness holds even when $G$ has diameter at most $13$. \end{theorem}

 Notice that for any connected and unweighted undirected graph with diameter \MAXDIST, the target can always be found using at most $\MAXDIST - 1$ queries, as follows: start with an arbitrary node; whenever the edge $e = (q, v)$ is revealed in response to a query $q$, the next vertex to query is $v$.
-Due to this constant upper bound on the number of queries, the exhaustive search outlined in Section~\ref{sec:deterministic} needs polynomial time to find an optimal querying strategy.
+If the optimal number of queries is upper-bounded by a constant, then the exhaustive search outlined in Section~\ref{sec:deterministic} needs only polynomial time to find an optimal querying strategy.
 Thus, Theorem~\ref{thm:undirected-cost} shows that non-uniform costs significantly change the problem.